p3r7/blog/_pages/about.md

 You might find essays to be assertive and opinionated.

-That might be due to english not being my native language and me not mastering some of its subtleties.
+Some might be due to English not being my native language.

 Nevertheless, don't hesitate to provide constructive criticism.
 I'm really glad when somebody proves me wrong.